neuroinformatics-unit/derotation/joss-paper/paper.md

 - `SyntheticData` class: Creates fake cell images, assigns rotation angles, and generates synthetic stacks leveraging the `Rotator` class.
 It is a complete synthetic dataset generator.

 ## Documentation and Installation
 `derotation` is available on PyPI and can be installed with `pip install derotation`.
 It is distributed under a BSD-3-Clause license.
 Comprehensive documentation, tutorials, and example datasets are available at https://derotation.neuroinformatics.dev.
 Using Binder, users can run the software in a cloud-based environment with sample data without requiring any local installation.
+Data and code to reproduce the figures in this paper are available at https://github.com/neuroinformatics-unit/derotation/joss-paper and https://gin.g-node.org/l.porta/derotation_examples.

 # Future Directions
 Derotation is currently used to process 3-photon movies acquired during head rotation.
 Future directions include further automated pipelines for specific motorised stages and experimental paradigms.